 What is knee pain and why does it occur?

 Knee pain is one of the most common complaints of our time – and for good reason.
 As the largest joint in the human body, the knee bears many times our body weight every day and coordinates complex movements.
-Whether climbing stairs, playing sports, or performing simple everyday activities, our knees perform extremely hard work.
+Whether climbing stairs, playing sports, or performing simple everyday movements: Our knees work hard.

 Key Takeaways